Bunnings is about to embark on a massive growth phase, as the hardware giant prepares to enter the world of “marketplace” retailing.

 Online retail commentator Colin Barnard said the advantages of the marketplace model were undisputed.
 At least for the retailer, and for many “mom and pop” suppliers who might find it harder to access the market.

-Mr Barnard, who works with online advertising company Criteo, said the mass and volume of a marketplace platform enabled companies to “get to know the customers better” because it increased the frequency of their visits to a site, more so than in the case of a specialised or single-category retailer.
+Mr Barnard, who works with online advertising company Criteo, said the mass and volume of a marketplace platform enabled companies to “get to know the customers better” because it increased the frequency of their visits to a site, more so than in the case of a specialized or single-category retailer.

 That allowed a retailer to gather a huge amount of data about a consumer’s behaviour, which in turn enabled them to target customers more specifically and entice them into return visits and purchases.